- Lesson Goals

 python get-pip.py to install pip

-If you are looking for more information, check out the StackOverflow page that seems to be regularly updated.
+If you want more information or help with a weird error message, check out the [StackOverflow page] that seems to be regularly updated.

 Installing Python Modules